Strong demand is fueling the natural gas industry but costly dependence on imports can heighten risks

 New pipelines have enormous potential to support increased natural gas production in Mexico and also reduce the costs of imports.
 Although there is already an impressive pipeline infrastructure for transporting natural gas from the U.S. into Mexico, it does not reach the entire country.
 Most of the less expensive piped gas goes only to the northern states of Mexico, in part to provide power for factories.
 Much of central Mexico has become increasingly dependent on costly liquefied natural gas delivered to the Manzanillo terminal.

 The potential of pipelines was threatened by delays between 2018 and 2019, but many of these issues faded by late 2019.
 There were several slowdowns as firms adapted to political changes, and work on five pipelines was suspended.
 Fortunately, this situation noticeably improved.
-TC Energía began operation of the Sur de Texas pipeline in September 2019.
+TC Energía began the operation of the Sur de Texas pipeline in September 2019.
 TC also resumed building the previously suspended Villa de Reyes pipeline.
 That pipeline is now expected to be in operation by the end of 2020.

 Processing Constraints Could Create Bottlenecks

 Mexico also desperately needs more natural gas processing facilities.
 With the decline of domestic natural gas production in Mexico after 2010, many processing plants have suffered setbacks.
-During 2018, electrical outages repeatedly interrupted operations at the Neuvo Pemex facility.
-That is a significant issue because Mexico depends so heavily on natural gas for electricity, and facilities like Neuvo Pemex play such a large part in processing it.
+During 2018, electrical outages repeatedly interrupted operations at the Nuevo Pemex facility.
+That is a significant issue because Mexico depends so heavily on natural gas for electricity, and facilities like Nuevo Pemex play such a large part in processing it.

 Prospects for Production